Wilkeson Pointe Park

 Swimming: There is a beach, but swimming is not allowed, and because of water conditions, not advised.
 Swimming is planned, but water quality has to be addressed first.

-Boat launch: None.
-Use the boat launch at the Erie Basin Marina.
+Boat launch: Kayak/canoe boat launch only.
+For larger craft, use the boat launch at the Erie Basin Marina.

-Accommodations: Restrooms; water fountains; bike trails; walking paths; city ferry service (seasonal); public art; grass field; fishing.
+Accommodations: Restrooms; water fountains; bike trails; walking paths; beer bar and snack counter (Memorial Day through Labor Day); public art; grass field; fishing.
 Nearby parks offer other accommodations.

 Distance: Several hundred feet.

 Description: There’s not much to this park.
 It is beautifully landscaped, but relatively small.
 A paved pathway (which is shared with cyclists) winds from the entrance, around and up a small hill, and back to the entrance.

 Map: See the interactive map.

 Fishing is allowed at Wilkeson Pointe Park.
 Fish from the kayak launch dock at the south end of the park.

 Across the slip

 On the other side of the slip to the south is a parcel of unused land with an overgrown path running up the center.
 We saw several people fishing from this area in the summer.